 Engineer Took All the Right Steps But Still Didn’t Receive Fair PayJuly 19, 2013

 Editor’s note: AAUW member Cheryl Hughes sent us her pay inequity story after reading our blog series on women who have struggled with the gender pay gap.
 We hope her story inspires you to share yours as well.
 Although not all entries will be used on the blog, we appreciate readers’ willingness to share their stories to help us make the case for fair pay to elected officials and in the media.
 Have a story to share?
-Fill out the form below.
+Tell us about it with this form.

 I was a divorced mother of two when I began pursuing an engineering degree in 1982.
 I had to overcome many obstacles such as an overwhelming male majority in the field, time management constraints, child care dilemmas, and finding a balance between motherhood and being a student.
 However, there was one obstacle I couldn’t overcome — pay inequity.